-Argon and krypton gases add enhanced energy efficiency to your windows to help minimize heating and cooling loss through glass.
-Both gases perform as an insulator and work with the Low-E coating to give you a comfortable home.
-Here are some helpful facts about argon and krypton gases to help you choose which is right for your windows.
+Argon gas add enhanced energy efficiency to your windows to help minimize heating and cooling loss through glass.
+The gas perform as an insulator and work with the Low-E coating to give you a comfortable home.
+Here are some helpful facts about argon gas.

 - Argon gas is colorless, odorless and denser than air.
 Argon gas increases R-values and noise control and is best used when there are larger gaps between window panes.

 Triple Pane Glass – Triple pane glass is made up of three individual panes.
 Coupled with Low-E coating and argon gas, triple pane glass windows are the most energy efficient.

 Double Pane Glass – Double pane glass is made up of two individual panes.
 This is the most common type of glass used in windows.
 Double pane glass windows are good insulators when Low-E coating and argon gas is added.